Control, manage, trace, monitor, and test your microservices with Red Hat OpenShift Service Mesh

 You will be able to use the concepts in this course to simplify and more efficiently manage their service interactions.
 You will learn how to install and configure Red Hat OpenShift Service Mesh to define, monitor, manage, and secure service interaction within their microservice architecture.
 This course is intended to illustrate the ease of Red Hat OpenShift Service Mesh’s “sidecar” approach and to highlight the benefits of service resilience and monitoring that the product provides.

-- Install Red Hat OpenShift Service Mesh on an OpenShift cluster.
+- Install Red Hat OpenShift Service Mesh on a Red Hat OpenShift cluster.

 - Apply release strategies by controlling service traffic.

 - Build service resilience with load balancing and failovers.